-The program consists of 20 hours per week of classroom instruction in the basic language skills: listening, speaking, reading, writing and grammar.
+The program consists of 20 hours per week of classroom instruction in the basic language skills: listening, speaking, reading, writing, and grammar.
 Video and audio equipment helps students improve pronunciation and listening comprehension.
-An IEP computer lab is available on campus for student use.
+An IEP computer lab is available for student use.

-There are three tiers in the IEP: Basic (Levels I and II), Intermediate (Levels III and IV) and Advanced (Levels V and VI).
-Students take a placement test to determine their level.
-Students who complete the Intermediate and Advanced tiers and subsequently enroll at EMU for an undergraduate degree may receive 15 semester hours of credit .
+There are six levels in the IEP.
+Students take placement assessments to determine their level.
+Students who successfully complete Levels V and VI and then enroll at EMU for an undergraduate degree may receive 15 semester hours of credit.